Trump abruptly escorted out of White House press briefing, returns to say there was a 'shooting' outside

 President Trump on Monday was abruptly escorted away from the White House briefing room just a few minutes after taking the podium for a press briefing, but quickly returned to tell reporters, "There was a shooting outside of the White House."

 Describing what he knew about the situation, the president said it “seems” an armed person was shot by Secret Service and had been taken to the hospital.
-Trump said no one else was injured.

-“It seems that the shooting was done by law enforcement,” he said.
+The Secret Service provided details of the shooting in a tweet late Monday.
+A 51-year-old male allegedly approached a Uniformed Division officer who was standing at his post on the corner of 17th Street and Pennsylvania Avenue near the White House.
+The man told the agent he had a weapon and, while he approached, took off in a sprint and “in a drawing motion, withdrew an object from his clothing,” the statement read.

+“The suspect then crouched into a shooter’s stance as if about to fire a weapon,” the statement read.
+At that point, the agent fired his weapon and struck the subject in the torso.

 TRUMP EDICTS PUT PRESSURE ON PELOSI, NOT SENATE GOP

+A law enforcement source told Fox News it appears the wounds to the suspect in the officer-involved shooting are not fatal.

+There was a brief, joint press conference late Monday night with the Secret Service and the Washington, D.C., Metropolitan Police Department that stressed that the investigation was in its early stages.
+City police will play a supporting role.

-Several minutes after initially taking the podium, someone – who appeared to be a Secret Service agent – told the president something before Trump stopped and walked out of the room.
+On Monday afternoon, several minutes after initially taking the podium, someone – who appeared to be a Secret Service agent – told the president shots had been fired outside before Trump stopped and walked out of the room.

 “Excuse me?” the president said to the agent before exiting.